horihiro/azure-functions-python-opencv-example/utils/README.md

-# If you see `xxxxxxxx.so.x: cannot open shared object file: No such file or directory
+# If you see `xxxxxxxx.so.x: cannot open shared object file: No such file or directory` on runtime
 You need to add the libraries into your deplyment package.

 `retrieve_so.sh` (for linux/mac) or `retrieve_so.bat` (for windows) with appropriate `necessry_libraries.txt`, `addtional_packages.txt` can get the libraries